 After years of listening to them and feeling bad, I started to think about if it was true or not.
 Was acne really negatively impacting my life or was I just listening to people tell that it should be?

 Truth is, I haven’t been terribly impacted by it.
 I mean sure it is annoying and can be embarrassing, but that’s it.

 Growing up, I’ve always had friends and didn’t have trouble dating.
-As I got older, I got married and have been successful in my career.
+As I got older, I got married, and have been successful in my career.
 No one has treated me differently.

 I feel my life is strikingly similar to those without acne.
-In fact, I may be even better off than others since acne has had positive impacts on my life too.
+In fact, I maybe even better off than others since acne has had positive impacts on my life too.

 In my quest to find clear skin, I’ve tried everything under the sun to cure my acne and along the way picked up healthy habits.

-First habit was eating healthy.
+The first habit was eating healthy.
 I have tried various diets to improve my skin health – all of which are pretty much the same.
 And eventually eating a clean, healthy diet became my norm.

 The second habit I picked up was working out.
-I learned that I could control what my body looked like even if I couldn’t control my break outs.
+I learned that I could control what my body looked like even if I couldn’t control my breakouts.
 It was a way to bring some control over my appearance which increased my self-confidence, reduced stress and improved my mood.

 Can you think of any ways that acne how positively impacted your life?
 Please share your thoughts with us and help someone else see acne is not as bad as it may seem!
 Thanks!